richardeschloss/nuxt-socket-io/README.md

         vuex: { // optional
           mutations: [{ progress: 'examples/SET_PROGRESS' }], // pass in the evt --> mutation map OR array of actions
           actions: [{ chatMessage: 'FORMAT_MESSAGE' }, 'SOMETHING_ELSE' ] // pass in the evt --> action map OR array of actions or mixed!,
           emitBacks: ['examples/sample', { 'examples/sample2': 'sample2' }] // pass in the state props you want to listen for changes on.
 When those props thance, they'll fire these "emitBack" events.
-If the emitBack is a string, it will send the string, otherwise, if it's an object, it will send the mapped string. (see the updated examples in the page/examples.vue, where I also use a "mapState2Way" function in the component)
+If the emitBack is a string, it will send the string, otherwise, if it's an object, it will send the mapped string. (see the updated examples in the page/examples.vue, where I also use a "mapState2Way" function in the component).
         }
       },
       { name: 'work', url: 'http://somedomain1:3000' },